AlyceBrady/ramp/installation/INSTALL_DB.md

   tables.
 It should also include rules that provide access to the tables themselves.
 The create_users_auths_example.sql file does all this.
-(Alternatively, the same authorization rules can be defined in the application.ini file.)
+(Alternatively, the same authorization rules can be defined in the `application.ini` file.)

   NOTE: To provide database administrators the ability to run checks of the roles, resources, and rules that have been set up in Ramp/Smart, you need to also define authorization rules that provide access to the validate-roles and validate-acl-rules actions in the Authorization Controller.
-This cannot be done in the Authorizations table; it must be done in the application.ini file.
-See CUSTOMIZE_APPL_INI.txt for more information.
+This cannot be done in the Authorizations table; it must be done in the `application.ini` file.
+See [Customizing application.ini][custom] for more information.

 * __Defining Additional Users__
   Additional users can be added to Ramp/Smart after the initial